Register (phonology): Khmer

 Khmer is sometimes considered to be a register language.
-It has also been called a "restructured register language" because both its pitch and phonation can be considered allophonic.
+It has also been called a restructured register language because both its pitch and its phonation can be considered allophonic.
 If they are ignored, the phonemic distinctions that they carry remain as differences in diphthongs and vowel length.

 Latvian

 An example of a non-Asian language with register distinctions is Latvian, at least in the central dialects.
-Long vowels in stressed syllables are often said to take one of three pitch accents that are conventionally called "rising", falling", and "broken".
-However, the "broken tone" is distinguished not by pitch but by glottalization, and is similar to the ngã register of Northern Vietnamese.
+Long vowels in stressed syllables are often said to take one of three pitch accents that are conventionally called rising, falling, and broken.
+However, the broken tone is distinguished not by pitch but by glottalization, and is similar to the ngã register of Northern Vietnamese.